Marshall University - ExBulletin

 Marshall University

-CHARLESTON, SC The Marshall University Tennis Team wrapped up the first action of the CofC Classic on Friday in Charleston, South Carolina.
+CHARLESTON, SC The Marshall University Tennis Team capped its fall Saturday on the final day of competition in Charleston, South Carolina, at the CofC Classic.

-“Much better second singles.
-I think we've made good progress.
-Two really good wins for Sophia,” Herd Tennis Head Coach Johannes Mercer said.
+“Great weekend for Sophia.
+Everyone showed great signs of improvement,” said Herd Tennis Head Coach Johannes Mercer said.

+Nel Van Hout had a perfect day in doubles with Aisling McGrane for a 6-4 win over Charleston Southern's Emmie Moore and Marina Skegro, along with a 6-4 win with Johanna Strom about Libby Blair and Hailey Troup of Samford.

 RESULTS